 It was created in 1906 as a bouillon, the ancestors of Parisian brasseries serving food to working people.
 Its Art Nouveau setting made of carved wood, ceramics, mirrors and glass paintings, is one of the most beautiful in town.

 Now listed as an historical monument, Bouillon Racine offers an immersion in the Paris of the 1900s.
 Where food is concerned, the chef Alexandre Belthoise has selected a subtle blend of modern day and more traditional dishes.
 2 course menu at 17.50 euros at lunchtime except week-ends.
-3 course menu at 33 euros for lunch and dinner.
+3 course menu at 35 euros for lunch and dinner.
 Metro: Cluny La Sorbonne or Luxembourg metro stations.
 Map.

 Domaine de Lintillac is a great restaurant serving food from southwestern France.
 Check the affordable set menus.

 The southwestern provinces of Gascony, the Basque country and Bordeaux have all contributed to the reputation of cooking from southwestern France.
 Traditional dishes include duck breast, rack of lamb, foie gras, salade landaise (mixed salad with duck foie gras, duck breast and gizzards), cassoulet (a white bean stew using different kinds of meat).
 Domaine de Lintillac serves excellent charcuterie, the cassoulet, breast of fattened duck, duck confit, traditinal black puddings, fillets of duck cooked with honey, thick cut steak with duck foie gras sauce.
 Metro: Quatre Septembre station line 3.
 In between the Louvre and Opera Garnier.
 Map.